psthejohn/SDE-1/README.md

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License

 ---

 Happy coding! 🚀

-Key Points:
+##Key Points:
 How to run: The instructions are provided for compiling and running the code without using Bash commands.
 The steps are platform-independent and focus on general compilation commands for Java.

 Folder Structure: I kept the folder structure formatting clean and simple.